-- 1/3 cup chopped cilantro (more to taste)
+- ⅓ cup chopped cilantro , plus more to taste

-- 1 jalapeno (minced and seeded, leave if you like spice)
+- 1 jalapeno , minced and seeded (leave seeds if you like spice)

-- 1/2 cup granulated sugar (more to taste)
+- ½ cup granulated sugar , plus more to taste

 - 1 Tablespoon lime or lemon juice

-- Place the cranberries, green onions, cilantro and jalapeno in a food processor or blender.
-Pulse until finely chopped, but make sure not to purée.
-Then place in a bowl and stir in the sugar, lime juice and salt.
-Store in a covered container and refrigerate for at least two hours, preferably overnight.
+- Pour into a bowl (leaving any extra juice in blender) and stir in the sugar, lime juice, and salt.
+Store in a covered container and refrigerate at least 2 hours, preferably overnight.